PhoenixTales/wiki.gothicarchive.org/characters.md

   - _Nimblefinger_ tries to sell this apprentice's _Fire Stone_ to the player
   - `HELLFIRE: So that wretched imp [Nimblefinger] tried to sell you the Fire Stone, tststs.
 This Fire Stone belongs to my apprentice, whom I haven't seen for two days.
 He was on his way to pick a devil mushroom in the ravine.`

-## Scatty The Arena Master
-- his likely alpha equivalent (`SLD_21`) tells player character `You're alive?
-I thought you were dead!`
-  - possible reference to _Snake Plissken_ from _Escape From New York_ who keeps hearing it from others
-  - `CABBIE: I thought you were dead.`
-  - `GIRL: I know who you are.
-Yeah!
-But I heard you were dead.
-SNAKE: I am.`
-  - `BRAIN: I swear to God, Snake, I thought you were dead.`
-- offers quest `Arena Betting` and facilitates player's participation in arena fights

 ## Burgrave Bergmar
 - comes from _Western Field_
 - owner of _Mountain Fortress_